For many homebuyers, the toughest part is how to put an offer on a house.

-Firstly, inform the estate agent of your offer, regardless of how low; they will pass this information onto the seller.
+Firstly, inform the estate agent of your figure, regardless of how low; they MUST pass this information onto the seller.
 If the vendor is selling their home privately, inform them as soon as possible.

 One essential piece of advice is to also put your offer in writing.
 This will ensure nothing gets lost in translation, reducing the risk of confusion later on down the line.